 Yolande Clark was born in Vancouver and took her first pottery class at age 3.
 She studied piano and creative writing but fell in love with the extreme process of wood-firing in her mid-twenties, dedicating her life to the art of woodfire after an intense and immersive apprenticeship in fire and clay.
-Yolande lives with her husband, fellow ceramic artist Lee Horus Clark, and their four young children in outside of Fredericton.
+Yolande lives with her husband, fellow ceramic artist Lee Horus Clark, and their six young children.

 Yolande has travelled with her work throughout Canada